I have come across and read so many blogs and Youtube channels about financial freedom and early retirement.

-— Right now I consider myself to be financial independent since I have a full-time job and don’t depend on anyone for financial support.
+— Right now I consider myself to be financially independent since I have a full-time job and don’t depend on anyone for financial support.

 — Financial freedom, however, is when I can choose whether to work to provide for myself financially since I have enough invested and saved for the future.